Gedächtnisallee 5

 Frequently Asked Questions (FAQ)

-What should I consider in the Memorial?
+What should I consider in the memorial?

 The Memorial grounds contain a cemetery where over 5000 people are buried.
 We ask that you conduct yourself accordingly and respect the feelings of other visitors who may be survivors or relatives of former prisoners.